 In a Federal Register notice published December 18, 2020, the Federal Aviation Administration (FAA) and the National Park Service (NPS) announced the next meeting of the National Parks Overflight Advisory Group (NPOAG).
-The meeting will be held on January 22, 2021 from 10:30 a.m. to 1:30 p.m.
-Pacific time; it will be conducted virtually and will be open to the public.
-More information is provided in the notice.
-How to access the NPOAG meeting will be published on this webpage approximately one week before the meeting.
+The meeting was held on January 22, 2021 from 10:30 a.m. to 1:30 p.m.
+Pacific time; it was conducted virtually and was open to the public.

 Access the NPOAG meeting on January 22, 2021: https://jubengineers.zoom.us/j/98770855209

-The NPOAG currently includes the following ten members with their respective 3-year membership terms (PDF):
+The NPOAG currently includes the following ten members with their respective 3-year membership terms:

 Representative of General Aviation